open/close all folders

 - Master Swordsman: Strangely, he himself admits that he isn't the strongest member of Hwalbindang.

-- Summoner: Becomes a rather skilled one thanks to Mito, capable of summoning Won Hyo's' strongest familiar.
+- Summon Magic: Becomes a rather skilled one thanks to Mito, capable of summoning Won Hyo's' strongest familiar.

 - Took a Level in Badass: After training under Mito, he can use very high-level magic.